Guest Conductor Leonard Slatkin Leads Pittsburgh Symphony in Goethe, Dukas, Camilo, Ravel and More, Now thru 3/16

-Guest Conductor Leonard Slatkin returns to Heinz Hall to lead the Pittsburgh Symphony Orchestra in a BNY Mellon Grand Classics program featuring French masters and a composer performing his own concerto on March 14-16.
+Guest Conductor Leonard Slatkin returns to Heinz Hall to lead the Pittsburgh Symphony Orchestra in a BNY Mellon Grand Classics program featuring French masters and a composer performing his own concerto today, March 14-16.

 Featured in the Disney film "Fantasia" and based on a poem by Goethe, Paul Dukas' "The Sorcerer's Apprentice" tells the story of a young apprentice who uses magical spells he has not yet learned to control.
 Dominican pianist Michel Camilo, whose musical sensibility combines elements of classical, jazz and world music, performs his own Piano Concerto No. 2.
 Maestro Slatkin finishes the concert with several works that demonstrate Maurice Ravel's penchant for reinterpreting the music of traditional dance forms, including his famous "Boléro."

 The Saturday night performance is a Behind the Notes program, highlighting Ravel.
 In this concert, the conductor and orchestra will first discuss and then demonstrate the secrets behind Ravel's music, taking the audience inside the compositions and revealing fascinating details.
 Audience members will gain an enriched understanding of the composer and his work, which will show how to listen anew to Ravel's most popular work, "Boléro."
 Please note that Camilo will not be a part of the Saturday performance.
 Anne Martindale Williams and Noah Bendix-Balgley will be performing solos on Saturday.

 The concert begins at 8 p.m. on Friday and Saturday and 2:30 p.m. on Sunday.
 Tickets, ranging in price from $25.75 to $109.75, can be purchased by calling the Heinz Hall box office at 412-392-4900 or by visiting pittsburghsymphony.org.